Workshop Report: RFC 8980: Report from the IAB Workshop on Design Expectations vs. Deployment Reality in Protocol Development

 The following persons are IAB contacts for this workshop:

-The meeting will be held in the Nokia conference facilities in Kirkkonummi, near Helsinki.
+The meeting was held in the Nokia conference facilities in Kirkkonummi, near Helsinki.
 The IAB thanks Nokia for stepping up to provide support for this meeting.

-A bus has been reserved (times and locations TBA) to take people to the conference facilities.
+A bus has been reserved to take people to the conference facilities.

 Hotel rooms are scarce in Helsinki for the workshop dates due to other events.
 More affordable and available options may be found outside the center.
 Alternatively, a block of of hotel rooms has been reserved at the Radisson Blu Plaza Hotel in Helsinki: